 14. Tan, J. and Joshi, P., 2013.
 Egg allergy: An update.
 Journal of Paediatrics and Child Health, 50(1), pp.11-15.

 15. Wills, J. and Harvey, R., 1994.
 Diagnosis and management of food allergy and intolerance in dogs and cats.
 Australian Veterinary Journal, 71(10), pp.322-326.

 About the Author:

-Duncan is a Veterinarian based in Sydney who works mainly as a mobile vet but also in emergency and general practice.
+Duncan is a Veterinarian and pet nutrition expert based in Sydney who works mainly as a mobile vet, but also in emergency and general practice.
 He has a passion for aquatics and nutrition, working with several natural pet food companies for over half a decade.

 Triathlon and cycling were integral parts of Duncan’s life where he competed in several different countries taking home numerous achievements.
 He has always been active and maintains a healthy and exercise induced lifestyle, which he projects onto the animals he treats.

 Duncan hopes he can provide you with up to date research and make it relevant to your pets at home.
 Better to be healthy now and get things right, such as nutrition early, as prevention is always better than cure.